The 13 Most Relatable Kelly Clarkson Songs Of All Time

 Kelly Clarkson dropped her first new songs in two years today, Sept.
 7, and they’re both stunning.
 To celebrate the ‘Love So Soft’ and ‘Move You’ releases, we’ve rounded up our fave Kelly songs of all time!

 Kelly Clarkson, 35, is back, and we couldn’t be happier.
+With a new album on the way (look for Meaning of Life on Oct.
+27) and a TODAY Show performance tomorrow, Sept.
+8, it’s safe to say that she’s pulling off the comeback to end all comebacks!

-Below, the HollywoodLife.com staff picks the American Idol OG’s songs that resonated with them the most.
-After you read, scroll for a convenient playlist of everything mentioned here!
+ICYMI, Kelly dropped the ridiculously catchy lead single “Love So Soft” from her upcoming album along with the video (above) and a surprise track called “Move You” today.
+After you listen to those, check out the HollywoodLife.com staff picks the American Idol OG’s songs that resonated with them the most.
+Scroll for a convenient playlist of everything mentioned here!

 “Since You’ve Been Gone”